Frequently Asked Questions & Facts - Fast Facts

 - Haemophilia occurs in 1 in 6,000-10,000 males internationally.

-- Currently in Australia there are approximately 2,600 people with varied degrees of severity.
+- Currently in Australia there are more than 2,800 people with varied degrees of severity.

 - There are 2 types of haemophilia:

 Haemophilia A (classical haemophilia) is the most common type and caused when there is not enough clotting factor VIII in the blood.

 Haemophilia B (Christmas Disease) occurs when there is not enough clotting factor IX in the blood .

 - Bleeding is most commonly internal into the joints and/or muscles.
 It can happen without an obvious cause (sometimes called ‘spontaneous’), or as a result of injury.